cesarsotovalero/cesarsotovalero.github.io/_posts/2022/2022-11-19-the-true-value-of-attending-academic-conferences.md

 They worked in something similar, or have friends working on the same thing.

 Here is my main takeaway from this: **Attending a conference gives the possibility of meeting the people at the top of your field, and for a moment, perceiving yourself as their equals.**
-This could have a strong effect on self-confidence, which is more than necessary during Ph.D. studies.
+This could have a strong effect on self-confidence, which is more than necessary during PhD studies.

 # The presentations